brainsnorkel/ESO-Log-Build-and-Buff-Summary/USAGE.md

 This will:
 - Analyze all boss encounters in the log
 - Display results in the console
-- Show player builds and buff/debuff uptimes
+- Show player builds and intelligent buff/debuff uptimes
+- Conditionally track effects based on equipped gear

 ### 2. Generate Files